WoyramA/MechaCar_Statistical_Analysis/README.md

 p<0.05
 Hence we reject the Ho3
-There is no statistical difference between the observed sample mean performance of Manufacturing Lot 3 and the presumed population mean (other competitors).
+There is a statistical difference between the observed sample mean performance of Manufacturing Lot 3 and the presumed population mean (other competitors).
-All the suspension coils from Manufacturing Lot 3 have the mean PSI to not be statistically different from the population mean PSI.
+All the suspension coils from Manufacturing Lot 3 have the mean PSI statistically different from the population mean PSI.

 #### Conclusion

-In conclusion, Suspension coils from Manufacturing Lot 3 have mean PSI not statistically different fom their competitors.
-However, suspension coils produced from the MechaCar Manufacturing Lots 1 and 2 have the mean PSI to be statistically different from that of their competitors/population.
-This could mean that suspension coils produced from Manufacturing Lots 1 and 2 are within expected standards as the variance for these two is very low whereas the variance for those from Lot 3 is over 170.
+In conclusion, Suspension coils from Manufacturing Lot 3 have mean PSI statistically different fom their competitors.
+However, suspension coils produced from the MechaCar Manufacturing Lots 1 and 2 have the mean PSI not statistically different from that of their competitors/population.
+This could mean that suspension coils produced from Manufacturing Lots 1 and 2 are within expected standards as the variance for these two is also very low whereas the variance for those from Lot 3 is over 170.
 Suspension coils produced form manufacturing Lot 3 would possibly have to be looked into to make improvements in the design and performance in order to keep up with competitors and general population standards.